e-klein-uscprojects/oracle-aerospace-cloud-modeling/README.md

+# Oracle Aerospace Cloud Modeling

-I am a graduate of the USC Viterbi School of Engineering with enterprise experience in aerospace strategy, cloud analytics, and defense intelligence enablement.
-During my time at Oracle, I worked alongside federal and commercial aviation clients to support the deployment of data-driven modeling frameworks across mission-critical operations.
-This repository presents a representative simulation of that work, modeled in a cloud-style format adapted for technical demonstration.
+I am a graduate of the USC Viterbi School of Engineering with enterprise experience in aerospace analytics and cloud-based operational modeling.
+This repository presents a simulated structure representative of the work I supported during my time at Oracle.

-The contents reflect the structural design and predictive modeling logic used to showcase operational efficiency, resource optimization, and mission assurance across large-scale aerospace platforms.
-While no proprietary data is included, the framework mirrors the core principles applied in client engagements that spanned both civil and defense applications.
+## Repository Contents

+- `modeling/`: Notebook simulating analytics logic
+- `data/`: Sample metrics for modeling use
+- `strategy/`: Engagement notes written in a structured technical style
+- `dashboards/`: Visual example of analytics interface
+- `README.md`: Summary and organization of the project

+## Objective

+To present a clean and representative model of technical strategy used during cloud sales engagements across aerospace and defense sectors.